parap/todo/Readme.md

 - add revolver tasks;

 - allow hide & display panels;
-- force completed normal items to be auto-archived in one day after completion???

 - on edit click - focus edit field, select it's content.
 On 'escape' click close it without save.